FarronF/limerick-council-meetings/meetings/2023/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th February 2023.md

 **REPLY:** Limerick City and County Council do not automatically send out application forms with the

 reminder letter for Household Waste Refuse Scheme.
-The reason for this decision is to--- 9
+The reason for this decision is to
+---
+9

 encourage the usage of the online system.
 This has many benefits including environmental